 The ABC faculty can provide a Comprehensive Case List Review as well, but it is a first-come-first-served basis and we get overrun beginning about mid-June.

 The application & examination fee of $3275 for the fall exam is due by July 17th (or by July 24th if you want to pay a late fee).
-AOBOG’s is still imposing a cap of 45 candidates for the October exam.
-It’s a first come, first served basis so don’t dilly-dally.
-AOBOG has launched a new online application system.
-Click here to apply.
+The early bird did get the worm, as AOBOG’s may still be imposing a cap of 45 candidates for the October exam has been met.
+It’s a first-come, first-served basis so don’t dilly-dally.
+Applications for the April 12 & 13, 2019 exam are available June 15th.

 You can do it, we can help.